rsharifnasab/my-learning/haskell/README.md

 # steps to learn haskell
 I'm reading book: **haskell for principles**
-+ the persian version of book : https://haskellbook.ir/ (book pdf attached)
++ the persian version of book : https://haskellbook.ir/
 + the original version: https://haskellbook.com/